11 Best Fertilizer For Magnolia Trees | Quietly Worth Every Cent

 Down To Earth Fruit Tree is a 6‑2‑4 organic blend made from feather meal, fish bone meal, kelp, and alfalfa meal.
 It’s OMRI listed and provides calcium for fruit development, which can benefit magnolia seed cones.
 The 5‑pound box offers a generous amount for the price, and the powder mixes easily into the topsoil.

-Owners report that crabapple and citrus trees responded with steady growth and improved leaf color over one season.
-The formula is gentle, with no risk of burn if applied correctly.
-It also contains langbeinite for potassium and sulfate of potash, ensuring a balanced mineral supply.
+Down To Earth positions this blend for productive home orchards — apples, pears, plums, and other fruiting trees — and the formula is gentle, with no risk of burn if applied correctly.
+It also contains langbeinite and sulfate of potash for potassium, ensuring a balanced mineral supply.

 For gardeners who want an organic option that can also feed surrounding fruit trees or shrubs, this is a versatile choice.
 It does not acidify soil strongly, so pair it with an acidifier like sulfur if your magnolia is in neutral soil.